christopher-besch/homepage/src/articles/maki_01/maki_01.md

 1. accepting new atoms or changing existing ones and
 2. rendering the scene or handling user interaction.

-This is why it makes sense to use two different threads, a control and a render thread.
+This is why it makes sense to use two threads, a control and a render thread.
 Since OpenGL doesn't allow multiple threads to use the same context, only the render thread is allowed to perform render calls.
 The control thread on the other hand is the only one Python can directly interface with.
 Consequently, data has to be safely exchanged between the two threads.